-There are over 10,000 carers living in the Isle of Man and 3 in 5 people will become a carer at some point in their life, possibly more than once.
+It is estimated there are over 10,000 carers living in the Isle of Man and 3 in 5 people will become a carer at some point in their life, possibly more than once.

-Lauren is 6 years old and lives with her Dad who became a single parent after his wife and Lauren’s mother passed away when she was younger.
+Lauren is six years old and lives with her Dad who became a single parent after his wife and Lauren’s mother passed away when she was younger.
 Lauren’s Dad has MS and therefore struggles with mobility and tiredness.

 As a young carer Lauren supports her Dad and helps with practical tasks such as cooking and cleaning.
 Lauren also answers phone calls and helps her Dad with his medication.
 Lauren has to take on a lot of responsibilities that children her age shouldn’t have to, and she doesn’t always get to do the things her friends do because of her Dad’s health and accessibility issues.

 “Looking after my dad can be quite hard at times.
 I don't always get to do the same things as my friends because my dad gets tired.”

 Lauren has been part of our Young Carers project for a year and in that time her confidence has grown hugely.
 She gets to take part in activities on and off island and is able to spend time with other children who understand what it means to be a young carer.

 “I really enjoy going to Young Carers.
 I have made new friends and the trips are always really fun!”

 Tom is 66 years old and provides care for his mum and dad.
 Tom’s mum has been diagnosed with advanced dementia and can no longer look after herself.
 Tom’s dad has Alzheimer's and arthritis and needs full time care.

 Tom has had to move in with his parents and has become their full-time carer.
 This means he has to do physical tasks such as helping his mum get in and out of the bath, and practical tasks such as the cooking and cleaning, and arranging his parents’ medical appointments.